Netcracker/DRNavigator/documentation/Architecture.md

 **Answer**: `{"status": "up|down|degraded"}`

-where:
+Where:
-  - `status` - current status of the service.
+  - `status` is the current status of the service.
-      - `up` - means that the service correctly working.
+      - `up` specifies that the service is correctly working.
-      - `down` - means that the service is broken.
+      - `down` specifies that the service is broken.
-      - `degraded` - means that the service is partially broken.
+      - `degraded` specifies that the service is partially broken.

 Example of `/GET` request with `curl` command: